MysteryVaibhav/RWR-GAE/README.md

-# gae-pytorch
+# DW-GAE
-Graph Auto-Encoder in PyTorch
+Deep Walk Regularized Graph Auto Encoder, implementation using pyTroch.

-This is a PyTorch implementation of the Variational Graph Auto-Encoder model described in the paper:
+The base code is a PyTorch implementation of the Variational Graph Auto-Encoder model described in the paper:

 T. N. Kipf, M. Welling, [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308), NIPS Workshop on Bayesian Deep Learning (2016)